 1. Hot Tub Water Supply

-If you have been waiting for an excuse to drop a few thousand on a hot tub, now you can do it in the name of survival!
+have been waiting for an excuse to drop a few thousand on a hot tub, now you can do it in the name of survival!
 With 450 gallons of water available for storage, this is enough water to provide hydration for the better part of a year.
 Before anyone gets too excited though, it isn’t as easy as the show would have you believe.
 If any of you are running out to grab some hot chocolate mix to make some cocoa like Jeremy and Kelly, read this first.

 The most dangerous part of drinking hot tub water are the potential bacterial and organic conaminants.
 While hot tub water is generally safe from being contaminated through the high levels of chlorine and temperature, in a grid shutdown these can become compromised.
 If stockpiling for a long period of time decontamination is necessary.
 Any sort of filter that could be used for backpacking could be used.
 Alternately there is a process gaining traction in Africa called flocculation in which particles are bound together into large clumps and then filtered out with regular cloth.